samrocketman/docker-compose-ha-consul-vault-ui/README.md

 It's possible a cluster was shutdown uncleanly and put into an irrecoverable state with no leader.
 If you have ever cleanly shut down consul, then it's possible you have a backup in the `backups/` directory.

+If you're in this leaderless state, then wipe out your old cluster data with the following command (this will permanently delete all old data).

+    docker-compose down -v

+Start a new cluster.

+    docker-compose up -d

 The latest backup can be restored via the following script.

     ./scripts/restore-consul.sh